gojimmypi/wolfssl/IDE/Espressif/component-manager/NEW_README.md

 #### Contact

 Have a specific request or questions?
-We’d love to hear from you!
+We'd love to hear from you!
 Please contact us at [support@wolfssl.com](mailto:support@wolfssl.com?subject=Espressif%20Component%20Question) or [open an issue on GitHub](https://github.com/wolfSSL/wolfssl/issues/new/choose).